Seatis/pallida-jsexam-test/README.md

-# Pallida Orientation Exam
+# Pallida Orientation Exam - Test

-You will have to create a licence plate search web application.
+Build a webshop that people can use to order some merchandise from the Greenfox store.

 ### Highlights
  - It has a simple frontend which can:
-     - search full or *partial* licence plate matches
-     - it can filter to a sub category of plates (like police cars only)
+     - list all the items
+     - user can set the quantity of any item they want to order
-     - it can start a new search by clicking on the make of the car
+     - it can display a new list with the selected items
- - The backend validates if the licence plate is valid query
- - You have to create two endpoints

 Detailed info is in the language specific description.